Certain infections and other conditions that inflame the pericardium cause pericarditis.

 People who have cancer may respond to chemotherapy or radiation therapy.

-If pericarditis caused by a virus, an injury, or an unidentified disorder recurs, aspirin or ibuprofen, sometimes along with colchicine, may provide relief.
+If pericarditis that is caused by a virus, an injury, or an unidentified disorder recurs, aspirin or ibuprofen, sometimes along with colchicine, may provide relief.
 If these drugs do not help, doctors may give corticosteroids (as long as the cause was not an infection).
 The corticosteroids are sometimes injected into the pericardial space.
 If drug treatment is ineffective, doctors may remove the pericardium surgically.

 If a bacterial infection is the cause, treatment consists of antibiotics and surgical drainage of pus from the pericardium.